*Based on 2026–2027 Boston University tuition and fees. Merit scholarship may reduce cost.

 The Visual & Digital Health Communication concentration delivers the fundamental principles of design and how to apply them to the creation of powerful health education and delivery application tools, such as infographics, data visualization graphics, videos, websites, mobile apps, and branded content.
 In addition, you will examine how social media is used in healthcare and why using it effectively and efficiently has become a necessary skill for many healthcare professionals.

-The MS in Health Communication, Visual & Digital Health Communication concentration is also available on campus in Boston.
+The MS in Health Communication, Visual & Digital Health Communication Concentration is also available on campus in Boston.
+Learn more.

-Boston University’s online Master of Science in Health Communication consists of eight required online courses (32 credits) and can be completed in as few as 16 months of part-time study.
+Boston University’s online Master of Science in Health Communication consists of eight required online courses (32 units) and can be completed in as few as 16 months of part-time study.

 Learn about application requirements for BU MET graduate degree and certificate programs.